rdkcentral/rdk-halif-device_settings/docs/pages/ds-audio_halSpec.md

 ### Persistence Model

-There is no requirement for HAL to persist any setting information.
+There is no requirement for the interface to persist any setting information.
+Caller is responsible to persist any settings related to this interface.

 ## Non-functional requirements

+The following non-functional requirements will be supported by the module.

 ### Logging and debugging requirements